stemgene/Credit_Card__User_Segmentation/README.md

 * Carries a very low balance, if any
 * Makes small-to-moderate value purchases with multiple purchases per transaction
 * Is not likely to pay the balance in full each month

+## Summary and Actionable Insights
+Based on information from the Harvard Business Review and McKinsey Financial Services, these customer segments above align with standard credit card customer segments with well-documented behaviors, including response to incentives.
+* Average Users are most similar to the established "Self-Aware Avoiders" category of cardholder.
+They tend to avoid using credit cards, but still carry a moderate-to-high balance and are not likely to pay it off every month.
+They respond well to simplicity and transparency in fees, rates, and terms.
+They tend to use credit cards for short-term borrowing and respond well when they see the payoff horizon for major purchases, for example, cards that instantly calculate the scale and duration of monthly payments for a given purchase at the point of sale.

+* Target the Responsible High-Value user by offering convenience, premium network incentives through partner businesses and services, no foreign transaction fee, and low interest rates.
+They are willing to pay annual fees if they find the added convenience or status worthwhile.

+* The High Volume, Finanacially Stressed user is likely either a spendthrift or in a situation that requires credit card borrowing to pay for essentials.
+They value simplicity and transparency in fees, rates, and terms.
+McKinsey suggests a new type of reward for this group, rewards for imposing spending limits.
+This would encourage one-off purchase behavior rather than multiple, higher-value purchases so that they can pay down their debt.

+Target Inactive users carefully.
+If they carry a high balance without making purchases, they could be a "deal chaser" that moves their balances to take advantage of the best transfer rates for their existing balances without making new purchases.
+For these, make sure they feel they are getting the best deal.
+Alternatively, they could be recovering credit and paying down past expenditures, in which case, they are not likely to make purchases or cash advances.
+Big signup bonuses should be avoided** because they are not likely to spend the bonus using the new card, but low balance transfer rates would be attractive.

+Target the cash advancer with promotions offering no cash advance fees, low APR, the same APR for cash advances as for purchases.